"I Love You" in French and Other Romantic Phrases

 Here is one example: Have you ever played the game with a flower, where you pick off the petals one by one and say, “He loves me.
 He loves me not”?
 Well, in French there are five different stages of love in this game in French, from “Not at all” to “He’s crazy about you.”

 You can view all of the French expressions by scrolling down, or use the links below if you’d like to jump to a certain section.
-You can learn these expressions and more in our Love course on Lingvist!
+You can learn these expressions and more in our Love deck on Lingvist!

 - “I Love You” in French